-Why do Maine Coons make weird noises?
-Most of the time it’s their way of communicating.
+Maine Coons talk to communicate.
 They are extraordinarily sociable cats and love to be involved in whatever you are doing.
-Some people say Maine Coons don’t often meow – they haven’t met my two then.
-Maine Coons don’t just meow, they have a much wider vocabulary range than that including but not limited to: ‘
+Some people say Maine Coons don’t often meow – they haven’t met mine then.

 Here are four common reasons for Maine Coons to meow: